JillTempelmeyer/actum-documentation.github.io/API Reference/Submitting a Transaction.md

 **Order:** An order is all transactions of Check Pre-Auth, Check Settlement, Check Return, Check Late Return for an order by a consumer.

-**Transaction:** This is one particular piece of a transaction as in the Check Pre-Auth, etc… **Transaction Block:** Is the block of transactions from validating the account / requesting the monies to receiving the monies or receiving a return.
+**Transaction:** This is one particular piece of a transaction as in the Check Pre-Auth, etc.

+**Transaction Block:** Is the block of transactions from validating the account / requesting the monies to receiving the monies or receiving a return.
 One order can have several transaction blocks for the initial transactions and the recurred transactions.

 **To Determine Initial Transactions:**